standardebooks/manual/3-the-structure-of-an-ebook.rst

 Endnotes
 ========

 A list of notes to the text.
 Each item is given a unique sequential number and linked to the point in the text to which the note refers.
-If the text originally has footnotes, they are converted to endntoes.
+If the text originally has footnotes, they are converted to endnotes.

 Colophon
 ========